-Is it just us or was Corluka terribly underrated as a Premier League right-back?
+Is it just us, or was Corluka terribly underrated as a Premier League right-back?
 The victory over Sunderland was the Croatian’s final appearance for City as he was sold to Tottenham on the day Mansour agreed the takeover.

-Richard was one of the English players to initially thrive among his more illustrious team-mates when City began to spend big money, and was nominated for the club’s Player of the Year award when they won their first title in 44 years in 2011-12.
+Richards was one of the English players to initially thrive among his more illustrious team-mates when City began to spend big money, and was nominated for the club’s Player of the Year award when they won their first title in 44 years in 2011-12.

 Despite his unquenchable thirst for own goals, Dunne had ended the previous season by becoming the first man to win City’s Player of the Year award on four consecutive occasions.

-Opened the scoring at the Stadium of Light and developed a strangely brilliant understanding with Robinho, who was signed 24 hours later, ending the season as the club’s Player of the Year.
+Ireland opened the scoring at the Stadium of Light and developed a strangely brilliant understanding with Robinho, who was signed 24 hours later, ending the season as the club’s Player of the Year.

-Signed after less than a day at Bolton, Hamann was typically popular in his three years at City before coaching roles at MK Dons and Leicester, plus a short-lived spell as manager of Stockport.
+Signed after less than a day at Bolton, Hamann was popular in his three years at City before taking coaching roles at MK Dons and Leicester, plus a short-lived spell as manager of Stockport.

 It will come as absolutely no surprise to find out the erudite and humorous German now works as a pundit.